 As part of your company’s benefits package, you may have access to an Employee Stock Purchase Plan, or ESPP.
 These plans allow you to purchase shares in the company you work for, typically at a discount.
-An ESPP is separate from a 401(k) or similar workplace incentive plan.
-However, both can be useful to growing wealth over the long term while enjoying some tax benefits.
-If you have access to an ESPP at work, it’s helpful to know how to use it to your advantage.
-If you want hands-on guidance as you decide whether to use an ESPP, consider working with a financial advisor.
+An ESPP is separate from a 401(k) or similar workplace retirement plan, but both can be useful to growing wealth over the long term while enjoying some tax benefits.
+If you have access to an Employee Stock Purchase Plan at work, it’s helpful to know how to use it to your advantage.
+If you want hands-on guidance as you negotiate whether an ESPP is for you, consider enlisting the help of a trusted financial advisor.

 An ESPP is a program some companies offer to allow their employees to buy company shares, usually for a discounted rate.
 For example, you may be able to buy shares in your employer’s company for 10% or 15% less than what you’d pay to purchase the same shares through a brokerage.

-The money that you use to buy stock through an ESPP comes right out of your paychecks.
+The money that’s used to buy stock through an ESPP comes right out of your paychecks.
 Depending on how the plan is structured, all of a company’s employees may be eligible to participate in an Employee Stock Purchase Plan.
 Though you should check with your plan’s administrator to make sure you qualify in case there are restrictions on who can participate.

 How an ESPP Works